Back to All Events

 From learning the foundational concepts of impact evaluation, to communicating the story of impact to your community – this workshop is a hands-on training designed for you to weave the practice of impact evaluation as a deep movement-building tool across the many areas of our advocacy work.

-The training will be delivered over eight weeks, with an opportunity for you to develop your own impact framework and apply the lessons within your own advocacy context.
+The training will be delivered over two weeks, with an opportunity for you to develop your own impact framework and apply the lessons within your own advocacy context.
 So if you are looking to measure the impact of your advocacy and you don’t know where to begin, this training is designed for you.

 LEARNING OUTCOMES AND SKILLS